 Good hygiene and cleaning practices are particularly important now, given that it is flu season and the number of COVID-19 cases are rising.
-Getting the flu shot helps reduce the chances of contracting the flu.
+Getting the flu shot helps reduce your chances of contracting the flu.
 Employees who stay home from work when they’re sick — and employers who allow staff to stay home when they’re sick — can play a major role in preventing the spread of disease.
 The following additional actions can help prevent illness in the workplace:

 - Keep frequently touched surfaces clean: Shared surfaces like counters, door handles, phones, computer keyboards, and touchpads should be cleaned after each use.